fu4303/css-grid-album/README.md

       2. Accesibility
       3. SEO
       4. Best practices
+2. RespImageLint
-   2. RespImageLint used to detect images's issues.
+   1. Used to detect images's issues.

 ### The idea came from the Wes Bos's great course [CSS Grid](https://courses.wesbos.com/).